Frequently asked questions

 - Do I need to report any change in my bank’s situation, for instance mergers, absorption or de-authorisation?
 What should I do if a change is not reflected in the supervisory fee notice I have received?

+A change in your situation may have an impact on the calculation of the annual supervisory fee.
 Please notify the fees team via email about any changes in your bank’s situation.
 They will get back to you with information on how to proceed in your particular case.

 - We are a newly authorised standalone credit institution.
 How should we proceed with regard to the ECB supervisory fees?